 2. Design a hybrid model

 Following the pandemic, the purposes of workplaces have changed indefinitely.
 It is no longer a place required to complete meaningful work, but a space to boost creativity, allow flexibility and collaborate freely.
-To accommodate this change, the design of the workplace must also be altered.
+To accommodate this change, the interior design of the workplace must also be altered.

 Hybrid working patterns are driven by the sole fact that most people yearn for the human interaction that the workplace brings.
 The office environment is also much more beneficial for team-building and creative collaboration than any other form of work.
 The new workplace strongly focuses on company community.
 This can be incorporated into the workspace by building collaboration spaces such as amphitheaters, relaxation zones, and event areas, to reduce rigid work structures and include areas where employees can mingle and work together.